 Former employer is self insured and violated my civil rights surrounding the injury, rights that, at the time, I did not realize that I had.
 I was fired shortly after returning to work.
 Settlement was mediated through TN Dept of Labor.
 My part of the settlement contract was that I agreed not to...
 Read more »

 I know my lower back is never going to be what it was before getting hurt.
 I do not know how as it comes to the end of the workman's comp time to ask who or what to do about my loss without having an attorney.
-Will workman's comp automatically make a decision on my injury or do I need to bring it...
+Will workman's comp automatically make a decision on my injury or do I need to...
 Read more »

 In a worker's compensation case the employer provides/ pays for medical treatment related to the injury.
 During the time a person is off work the carrier also pays temporary total disability payments.
-If the employer returns someone to work they do no receive temporary disability payments after a...Read more »
+If the employer returns someone to work they do no receive temporary disability payments...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.